nautechsystems/nautilus_trader/docs/user_guide/orders.md

 ### Trigger Type
-Also known as [trigger method](https://guides.interactivebrokers.com/tws/usersguidebook/configuretws/modify_the_stop_trigger_method.htm) which is applicable to conditional trigger orders, specifying the method of triggering the STOP price.
+Also known as [trigger method](https://guides.interactivebrokers.com/tws/usersguidebook/configuretws/modify_the_stop_trigger_method.htm) which is applicable to conditional trigger orders, specifying the method of triggering the stop price.

 - `DEFAULT`: The default trigger type for the exchange (typically `LAST` or `BID_ASK`).
 - `LAST`: The trigger price will be based on the last traded price.